TDMST Weekly Round-Up: 2017.07.01

-One trucker hauling heroin and cocaine has been sentenced to 10 years in state prison for "possession with the intent to distribute", according to this June 26, 2017, article
+One trucker hauling heroin and cocaine has been sentenced to 10 years in state prison for "possession with the intent to distribute", according to a June 26, 2017, article.(a)

 Another trucker has been sentenced to a 64-month prison sentence and five years of supervised release "for possession of cocaine with the intent to distribute", after having been involved in a "$500,000 drug bust case", according to a June 23, 2017, article

 .
 In this case, however, "Parts of the truck's rear axle were rigged to create an area to discretely hold the drugs", so this was obviously intentional.

 Don't haul drugs!
 Not only can it cost you years of your life, but you may never be able to drive commercially again.

 10. The 5-day strike of California port truckers has ended, according to a June 26, 2017, article

 states: "There's no mystery why shipping firms at the port prefer the independent contractor model: It saves them about 30% compared to the cost of operating with employee drivers."

 I'm all for being frugal, but shippers and receivers need to do unto truckers as they would have truckers do unto them.